-A post office, a police station, a childcare center, a coworking space, 2 floors of offices, an hotel with 82 rooms, seventeen social housing units, a 4500 m2 landscaped terrace covered by an energy pergola made up of solar and photovoltaic panels….The goal of the new Poste du Louvre is to return this historic site to local residents and tourists.
+A post office, a police station, a childcare centre, a coworking space, two floors of offices, a hotel with 82 rooms, seventeen social housing units, a 4,500-m² landscaped terrace covered by an energy pergola made up of solar and photovoltaic panels….The goal of the new Poste du Louvre is to return this historic site to local residents and tourists.
 They will then be able to stroll into the central courtyard and admire the modern façades and newly refurbished original structures.
-Alexandre Feve, works supervisor at Bouygues Bâtiment Ile-de-France – Rénovation Privée gives more details on the project: “The original building formed a single, 8,000-sq.-m block sealed off by iron gates.
-The idea now is to create a space open to the public, similar to Paris’ traditional roofed passageways lined with shops”.
+Alexandre Feve, Works supervisor at Bouygues Bâtiment Ile-de-France – Rénovation Privée gives more details on the project: “The original building formed a single, 8,000-m² block sealed off by iron gates.
+The idea now is to create a space open to the public, similar to Paris’ traditional roofed shop-lined passageways”.